rquellh/testcafe-cucumber/README.md

 # Integration of TestCafe and CucumberJS

-This is a demonstration of integration [TestCafe](https://github.com/DevExpress/testcafe) into [CucumberJS](https://github.com/cucumber/cucumber-js) tests using TestCafe 0.20.5 and Cucumber 4.2.1.
+This is a demonstration of integration [TestCafe](https://github.com/DevExpress/testcafe) into [CucumberJS](https://github.com/cucumber/cucumber-js) tests using TestCafe and Cucumber.

 Big thank you to [helen-dikareva](https://github.com/helen-dikareva/) for your help in starting the integration with your [repo](https://github.com/helen-dikareva/testcafe-cucumber-demo).
 This is a fork of all of the hard work you've put in.